xchjason/CovidPopulationModel/README.md

 Run the simulation:

 - A.	Execute CUSTOMIZE COLAB code segment #1 (“Mount Your Google Drive”).
-Same as Step A for Modes 1 and 2.
+  - Same as Step A for Modes 1 and 2.

 - B.  Execute CUSTOMIZE COLAB code segment #2 ("Go to Simulation Folder").
-Same as Step B for Modes 1 and 2.
+  - Same as Step B for Modes 1 and 2.

 - C.  Execute CUSTOMIZE COLAB code segment #3 (“Import Simulation Package”).
-Same as Step C for Modes 1 and 2.
+  - Same as Step C for Modes 1 and 2.

 - D.  Execute CUSTOMIZE COLAB code segment #4 ("Get Location of Control Workbook").
-This code segment will prompt for the control workbook link.
+  - This code segment will prompt for the control workbook link.
 To get this link, open the control workbook (Section 2.2.6), open the SETTINGS sheet, and copy the link address.
-Paste this address into the response box and click the ENTER button on the keyboard.
+  - Paste this address into the response box and click the ENTER button on the keyboard.

 - E.  Execute CUSTOMIZE COLAB code segment #5 ("Load Default Values for COVID Rate of Spread in the Population").
-This segment loads  the assumed rate at which COVID infection spreads each day (expressed as RT, the COVID reproductive constant).
+  - This segment loads  the rate at which COVID infection spreads in the **target region** each day (expressed as RT, the COVID reproductive constant).
 See Context(Rt, Vax_Pct).
-The user can subsequently modify the Rt values.
+  - The user can subsequently modify the Rt values.

 - F.	Execute CUSTOMIZE COLAB code segment #6 (“Import All Parameters to Spreadsheet”).
-This segment imports training region parameters (transfer ratios and Rt values) from an external json file into the workbook.
+  - This segment imports loads the rate at which COVID spreads in the **training region** (Rt values).

 - G.  Execute CUSTOMIZE COLAB code segment #7 ("Transfer Suggestion").
-This segment calculates suggested transfer ratios based on hospital count data and ICU count data from the training region and target region on the first day of the training period.
+  - This segment calculates suggested transfer ratios based on hospital count data and ICU count data from the training region and target region on the first day of the training period.
   - To accept the recommended values based on these ratios, respond "Y" to prompt.
   - To leave the values in the control workbook's SETTINGS sheet unchanged, respond "N" to prompt.

 - H.  Execute CUSTOMIZE COLAB code segment #8 ("Update AllParam").
-This code segment synchronizes control workbook entries related to health state dwell time assumptions (DURATIONS(VAX) and DURATIONS(UNVAX) sheets), and transition probabilities (TRANSITIONS sheet).
+  - This code segment synchronizes control workbook entries related to health state dwell time assumptions (DURATIONS(VAX) and DURATIONS(UNVAX) sheets), and transition probabilities (TRANSITIONS sheet).

 - I  Execute CUSTOMIZE COLAB code segment #9 ("Update Learned Parameters").
-This code segment genrates a new json file with the appropriate parameters.
+  - This code segment genrates a new json file with the appropriate parameters.

 - J  Execute CUSTOMIZE COLAB code segment #10 ("Project COVID Outcomes with User-Specified assumptions").
 Generates simulation projections.